QuarkNerd/blog/hpowell/_posts/2015-03-20-ZeroMQ-Dirty-Intro.md

 backend.bindSync('tcp://*:5560');
 {% endhighlight %}

 We create a router socket as our frontend (which our clients will connect to) and a dealer socket as our backend (which the workers connect to).
-Whenever a message is received by a socket it is sent out on its counter part, pretty straight froward really.
+Whenever a message is received by a socket it is sent out on its counterpart, pretty straight froward really.
 Now, fire up a few clients, a few workers and a broker and see what happens.
 Take away or add some workers and/or clients and notice that everything still works as expected.
 Despite this there are a couple of things to notice here.
 Firstly there's no context.
-I'm not entirely sure, but suspect this is because Node is single threaded and therefore only one can be used so it's created as a global object when the library is initialised.
+I'm not entirely sure why, but suspect this is because Node is single threaded and therefore only one can be used so it's created as a global object when the library is initialised.
 Secondly, how does the router socket send the correct replies to the correct workers?
 This is quite a complex area of ZeroMQ, but at the moment it's enough to know it will just work for simple cases like this.
 If you want to know more chapter 3 of the guide is the place to start.

 ### Exclusive Pair ###
 Exclusive pairs are used to co-ordinate multi-threaded applications.
 Hintjens makes the following statement in the guide: